StevenPG/coding-steve/_posts/2024-09-19-Easy-Spring-Rest-Client-with-OAuth2.markdown

-While **RestTemplate** has been a staple for many years, its limitations and the introduction of more modern alternatives have led to its deprecation in recent versions of Spring Boot.
-Let's delve into the key differences between WebClient and RestClient and why RestTemplate is being phased out.
+While **RestTemplate** has been a staple for many years, its limitations and the introduction of more modern alternatives have led to its deprecation in recent versions of Spring.
+Let's dive into the key differences between WebClient and RestClient and why RestTemplate is being phased out.

 **WebClient** is built on top of Project Reactor, a reactive